ajongaro/couch-to-vim/stage_2.md

 Yes, you're going to be hitting escape a lot — which is why most people change the `Caps-lock` key to `Escape`.
 Learn how (and why) to do this on Mac in this [video](https://www.youtube.com/shorts/OCBJQMgkogc).

-Go back to [Stage One Ruby](/stage_2.rb) and fill in the parameters with some new variable names (where x used to be) to practice insert!
+Go practice on [Stage Two Ruby](/stage_2.rb) and fill in the parameter with some new names and learn an amazing new skill, too.

 Then, move on to [Stage Three](/stage_3.md) when you're ready.
 Good luck!